erdo/android-architecture/DEV.TO.md

 public void showLoadingTasksError() {...}
 ```

 The MVO syncView() convention is about to let us delete all of these methods.
-Everything above can be written as:
+It's a little shocking if you're not used to the syncView() convention, but in fact everything above can be replaced with:

 ``` java
 @Override